muuksi/knitr-jekyll/_posts/2015-04-20-jekyll-tufte-servr.md

 <span class='marginnote'>Figure 2: The `fig.height` for this chunk is same as Figure 1, but the `fig.width` is now 20.
 Since the width is constrained by the text width, the figure is shrunken quite a bit.</span><img class='fullwidth' src='/knitr-jekyll/figure/source/2015-04-20-jekyll-tufte-servr/wide-1.png'/>

 By constraining the figure width, it will ensure that figure captions (set via `fig.cap`) appear correctly in the side margin.
-If you don't want to retrict the final figure width, set the `fig.fullwidth` chunk option equal to `TRUE`.
+If you don't want to restrict the final figure width, set the `fig.fullwidth` chunk option equal to `TRUE`.
 In this case, the figure caption is placed in the side margin below the figure.

 {% highlight r %}